-John Hopper, President of FCF and co-chair of the National Organization for Rare Disorders’ (NORD) Rare Cancer Coalition, moderated a NORD webinar on Rare Cancer Day – Thursday, September 30.
+On Thursday, September 30, FCF leadership moderated a Rare Cancer Day webinar sponsored by the National Organization for Rare Disorders’ (NORD) Rare Cancer Coalition.
 This 45-minute webinar, “Rare Cancers: Breaking Down Barriers to Diagnosis, Treatment and Research“, discusses rare cancer challenges and offers insights to assist those who are impacted.

 Topics covered include the challenges rare cancer patients face accessing appropriate screenings, effective therapies, and research opportunities, plus the difficulties clinicians and researchers encounter because of limited access to diagnostic tools, sparse clinical study data and small research populations.
-In addition to John Hopper, other panelists featured in the webinar include:
+Panelists featured in the webinar included:

 - Margarita Raygada, PhD – Research Geneticist and Oncology Genetic Counselor, National Institutes of Health, National Cancer Institute